DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Introduction

 \section{Introduction}

-Graph pattern mining (GPM)~\cite{teixeira2015arabesque} is an important graph processing workload~\cite{ribeiro2019survey,shaw1999methods,uddin2013dyad,duma2014network}. with the goal of finding all embeddings that match specific patterns.
-Widely used in application domains such as functional modules discovery~\cite{schmidt2011efficient}, biochemical structures mining~\cite{ma2009insights} and anomaly detection~\cite{becchetti2008efficient} and many others, the key challenge of GPM is to enumerate a large number of subgraphs.
-In WikiVote, a small graph with merely 7k vertices, the number of subgraphs matching vertex-induced 5-chain pattern, also known as {\em embeddings}, can reach 71 billion.
-For the frequent subgraph mining application, mining all size-3 frequent patterns (support=10K) on a typical Labeled-Patents graph by Perergrine~\cite{jamshidi2020peregrine} can take 9.6 hours.
-Clearly, efficient implementation of GPM requires sophisticated algorithms and optimizations.
-Scientists and data analysts, who are typical users of GPM applications, are most likely not algorithm domain-experts.
-It naturally motivates the general GPM systems with simple APIs that hide algorithm and system complexities.
-Despite the progressive performance improvements of the recent GPM systems~\cite{teixeira2015arabesque,wang2018rstream,mawhirter2019automine,jamshidi2020peregrine,chen2020pangolin,shi2020graphpi,dias2019fractal}, the performance gap between the state-of-the-art systems and the best native algorithm is still huge.
-For example, using one core, the fastest execution time (617.2s) of mining 5-motif patterns of GraphPi~\cite{shi2020graphpi} on the WikiVote graph is 48.6$\times$ slower than the pattern decomposition algorithm~\cite{pinar2017escape} (12.7s).
+Graph pattern mining (GPM)~\cite{teixeira2015arabesque} is an important workload~\cite{ribeiro2019survey,shaw1999methods,uddin2013dyad,duma2014network} with the goal of finding all subgraphs, known as {\em embeddings}, in the input graph that ``match'', i.e., {\em isomorphic} to user-specified patterns.
+GPM has important applications in functional modules discovery~\cite{schmidt2011efficient}, biochemical structures mining~\cite{ma2009insights} and anomaly detection~\cite{becchetti2008efficient} and many others.
+The key challenge of GPM is to enumerate a large number of subgraphs.
+In WikiVote, a small graph with 7k vertices, the number of embeddings matching the 5-chain pattern can reach 71 billion based on our experiment.
+For frequent subgraph mining (FSM), mining all frequent size-3 patterns with certain criteria on a median-size LiveJournal graph by Perergrine~\cite{jamshidi2020peregrine}, one of the recent systems, can take more than 12 hours.

+Due to the importance of GPM for various applications, several domain-specific GPM systems have been proposed in recent years~\cite{teixeira2015arabesque,wang2018rstream,mawhirter2019automine,jamshidi2020peregrine,chen2020pangolin,shi2020graphpi,dias2019fractal,chen2021sandslash}.
+The intuitive APIs, i.e., requesting the count of a given pattern or defining operations for each identified embedding of a pattern returned from the system in user-defined functions (UDFs), allow non-expert users to construct GPM applications while achieving high performance.
+We observe that the performance gap between the state-of-the-art systems and the efficient algorithm is still large.
+For example, using one core, the fastest execution time (617.2s) of mining \todo{all size-5} patterns from the WikiVote graph using GraphPi~\cite{shi2020graphpi} is 48.6$\times$ slower than the manually-optimized pattern decomposition algorithm~\cite{pinar2017escape} (12.7s).